-When a pastor fails in disgrace we must respond Biblically and steadfastly
+When Josh Buice (or others) fail in disgrace we must respond Biblically and steadfastly

 So, when a pastor fails in disgrace after being found out to have willfully maliciously created and committed various calculated sins with premeditation and malice aforethought, and then lied and denied those sins when confronted, we must treat it as such and respond biblically and accordingly.

-Therefore, it is wrong for his fan club to go on the internet just two days later and ignorantly declare the person repented, telling others they must be graceful, forgive him, and treat him like a brother.
-That advice is most unwise, unholy, a slope agapé, and frankly theological malpractice.
+Therefore, it is wrong for his fan club to go on the internet just two days later and ignorantly declare the person repented, telling others they must be graceful, forgive him, and treat him like any brother in good standing.
+That advice is most unwise, unholy, a sloppy agapé, and frankly theological malpractice.

 There is a Biblical repentance that will occur when the lost becomes saved.
 There is also a Biblical repentance that manifests throughout the elect Christian’s life.
 But there is an unbiblical repentance that is deceptive and worthless and is only sorry they got caught.
 One repentance comes from the Lord, the other unbiblical repentance comes from the world and brings deceit, death, and more destruction.